 There are many platforms that offer GraphQL as a service.
 AWS, for instance, offers the AppSync service.
 While these platforms are certainly powerful and can help you build a GraphQL endpoint very quickly, they are not without their shortcomings.
-AppSync for instance, imposes several service limitations and lacks support for compression, caching, and batch operations.
+AppSync for instance imposes several service limitations and lacks support for compression, caching, and batch operations.
 So, oftentimes you still have to implement custom GraphQL servers yourself.

 Because of the way GraphQL works (a single endpoint to query or mutate all resources), it’s difficult to split the resolver logic into multiple functions.
-Although the resolver targets can and should still be single-purposed functions, the GraphQL server implementation itself is best kept as a monolithic function.
+Although the resolver targets can and should still be single-purpose functions, the GraphQL server implementation itself is best kept as a monolithic function.

 Processing Kinesis Events

 A popular trend in serverless is to build loosely-coupled microservices that are linked together via events.
 For example, as a new user signs up to the system, the User microservice would publish a user-created event to a centralized event stream.
 And when the user places an order, the Order microservice would publish an order-placed event to the same stream.
 Other microservices would react to these events and perform their own tasks.
 The EmailPromotion microservice would look for order-placed events to see if it could cross-promote other products to the user by email.
 The Inventory microservice would look for the same order-placed event and decide if it needs to order additional inventory from the suppliers.